 Here’s a basic checklist of items you’ll need to apply for a CDL:

 - A Social Security Card

 - Proof of Age and Identity

 - A valid USDOT medical certificate

 To obtain a valid USDOT medical certificate, you must get a physical conducted by a licensed medical examiner listed on the Federal Motor Carrier Safety Administration (FMCSA) National Registry.
 A USDOT exam is valid for up to 24 months.

 Your specific state or license may require more or different items, so make sure you check with your state licensing bureau.

-Military drivers must apply within one year of separation from active duty, be able to certify certain facts, including: his or her safe driving experience, have never had his/her state license suspended, or have any convictions pertaining to motor vehicles.
+Military drivers must apply within one year of separation from active duty and be able to certify certain facts, including their safe driving experience and that they've never had their state license suspended or convictions pertaining to motor vehicles.